Nakshatra, the Birth Star or Naalu

 Uttara Ashadha: Ruled by Vishvadeva, or the "all-gods", which are essentially the Universal Principles or Laws of Nature, personified.
 Dharma, nobility and good character are offered here.
 Symbol: Tusk of an elephant, planks of a bed.

-Sravana: Ruled by Vishnu, the all-pervasive god connected to akasha (space), existing everywhere.
+Shravana: Ruled by Vishnu, the all-pervasive god connected to akasha (space), existing everywhere.
 He brings expansion, wisdom and open-mindedness.
 Symbol: Three footprints, trident, ear.

 Dhanishta: Ruled by Vasu, who brings wealth, shining, fame and wealth.
 There is a connection to light, jyotish, and creativity here.
 Symbol: Drum.